prakash-naikwadi/interior-design-landing-page/readme.md

 - I joined a bootcamp **"JavaScript Full Stack Web Developer Bootcamp"** by **iNeuron**.<a href="https://ineuron.ai/"> **Check🚀 (Not Sponsered)**</a>
 - This project is given us as assignment.
-- It took me about **3 hours** to complete this project.
+- It took me about **2 hours** to complete this project.

 ## 📌 What I Learn

-👉 Learn how to use `linear-gradient` and apply gradient on buttons.
+👉 Learn how to position elements properly at places.
-👉 How to place images in proper places using positions.
+👉 How to make different shapes and place them correctly.
 👉 Achieve some responsiveness using FlexBox & used rem unit.

 ## 📬 Connect With Me